hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 ## Client Setup

-The client configuration files created on the Ansible host (see Deployment above) can be used by the client to connect to the VPN servers.
+The client configuration files created on the Ansible host (see Deployment above) can be used by clients to connect to the VPN servers.
 This section shows how a client can use such a configuration file for connecting and disconnecting as well as how to create a systemd service for automatically connecting at client startup.

 First, the client copies the configuration file to `/etc/wireguard/wg0.conf` and copies its private key to `/etc/wireguard/wg0.key`.
 Then, the client can